snbennett/phyloGeo/README.md

 ------------------------------------------------------------------------

-## Step 5: Quick Hack if Git Is Too Complex
+## Quick Hack if Git Is Too Complex

 If setting up Git is too complicated, use this workaround:

-1. Go to the GitHub repository: [phyloGeo](https://github.com/ddkapan/phyloGeo).
+1. Go to the GitHub repository: [phyloGeo](https://github.com/snbennett/phyloGeo).
 2. Navigate to the **code** directory and find the script you want to run.
 3. Click the script filename to open it.
 4. Click the **Copy raw contents** button (clipboard icon) to copy the script.